-President, Latin America and Chief Energy Transition Officer Houston, Texas, U.S.A.
+President, Latin America and Chief Energy Transition Officer

-Years of Service: 13 (4)
+Years of Service: 14 (2)

 Ms. Martinez is an instrumental member of Enerflex's leadership team and as President, Latin America is responsible for driving the growth of the Company's Latin American business.
-In addition to her regional operating responsibilities, in Q1 2021, Ms. Martinez was appointed Chief Energy Transition Officer.
-In this role, she is accountable for the Company's global strategy in the energy transition space, focusing on identifying and delivering low-carbon energy solutions and positioning Enerflex for long-term success.
+In addition to her regional operating responsibilities, in January 2021, Ms. Martinez was appointed Chief Energy Transition Officer.
+In this role, she is accountable for the Company's global strategy in the energy transition space, focusing on delivering low-carbon energy solutions and positioning Enerflex for long-term success.
 Her innovative mindset and ability to challenge traditional markets is key to her function at Enerflex.
 Ms. Martinez holds an MBA from Houston Baptist University and a Bachelor of Business Administration degree from Universidad Argentina de la Empresa in Buenos Aires.
-She is a board member of Ocorcobre Ltd. and of the Instituto Argentino del Petroleo y Gas - Houston (IAPGH).
-She is also a member of the Young Presidents Organization (YPO).
+She is a board member of the Instituto Argentino del Petroleo y Gas - Houston.
+She is also a member of the Young Presidents Organization.